National and International Court-martial Appeals Lawyer

 Commander Boyle has represented hundreds of service members on appeal and understands how to present a case to the Court of Criminal Appeals and the Court of Appeals of the Armed Forces.
 During his time as a Navy Judge Advocate, he served as the Executive Officer of an Appellate Defense Unit responsible for representing Navy and Marine-Corp members of appeal.
 After serving in that capacity, he was selected to serve as a Court Commissioner on the Navy-Marine Corps Court of Criminal Appeals where he had the opportunity to learn the inner workings of that court.

 In civilian life, after serving on active duty in the Navy as a prosecutor, Mr. Boyle worked at a First Assistant District Attorney and a Special Assistant U.S. Attorney.
 For the past thirty years, he has committed himself to defending the rights of the criminally accused.
-The decision to hire a defense counsel, however, is not only about experience and accolades; it’s about whether the attorney cares and is able to help.
+The decision to hire a national and international court-martial appeals lawyer , however, is not only about experience and accolades; it’s about whether the attorney cares and is able to help.
 Let’s talk about your case so that you can determine whether we are the attorneys for you.